Virginia Generation-Skipping Trust

 The trust may benefit the grantor’s children during their lifetimes, however, the children will never take full possession of the trust assets.
 Upon the children’s deaths, the assets must be distributed to “skip persons.”

-What is GST tax?
+What is the GST tax?

 GST tax is a federal tax that is imposed on transfers that essentially “skip” a generation.
 These taxable transfers may be made either directly to such persons or to a trust for their benefit.
-Although Virginia does not impose a state estate, gift or GST tax, Virginia residents may still incur tax liability at the federal level.
+Although Virginia does not impose a state estate, gift or GST tax, NoVa residents may still incur tax liability at the federal level.

-In 2017, individuals are entitled to GST tax exemption of $5.49 million.
+In 2017, individuals are entitled to a GST tax exemption of $5.49 million.
 As a result, you may transfer up to $5.49 million without incurring GST tax liability.
 Transfer totals exceeding this exemption amount will be subject to a tax rate of approximately 40 percent.

 The GST tax exclusion is separate and in addition to the federal estate and gift tax exclusion, which is also currently $5.49 million per person.
 The GST tax was originally implemented to tax transfers that had escaped estate and gift taxation by using strategically drafted trusts.